Leg before wicket: Effects of technology

 Since 1993, the proportion of lbws in each English season has risen steadily.
 According to cricket historian Douglas Miller, the percentage of lbw dismissals increased after broadcasters incorporated ball-tracking technology such as Hawk-Eye into their television coverage of matches.
 Miller writes: "With the passage of time and the adoption of Hawkeye into other sports, together with presentations demonstrating its accuracy, cricket followers seem gradually to have accepted its predictions.
 Replay analyses have shown that a greater proportion of balls striking an outstretched leg go on to hit the wicket than had once been expected."
-He also suggests that umpires have been influenced by such evidence; their greater understanding of which deliveries are likely to hit the stumps has made them more likely to rule out batsmen who are standing further away from the stumps.
+He also suggests that umpires have been influenced by such evidence; their greater understanding of which deliveries are likely to hit the stumps has made them more likely to rule out batters who are standing further away from the stumps.
 This trend is replicated in international cricket, where the increasing use of technology in reviewing decisions has altered the attitude of umpires.
 Spin bowlers in particular win far more appeals for lbw.
 However, the use of on-field technology has proved controversial; some critics regard it as more reliable than human judgement, while others believe that the umpire is better placed to make the decision.

 The International Cricket Council (ICC), responsible for running the game worldwide, conducted a trial in 2002 where lbw appeals could be referred to a match official, the third umpire, to review on television replays.
 The third umpire could only use technology to determine where the ball had pitched and if the batter hit the ball with his/her bat.
 The ICC judged the experiment unsuccessful and did not pursue it.
 More trials followed in 2006, although ball-tracking technology remained unavailable to match officials.
 After a further series of trials, in 2009 the Umpire Decision Review System (DRS) was brought into international cricket where teams could refer the on-field decisions of umpires to a third umpire who had access to television replays and technology such as ball tracking.
 According to the ICC's general manager, Dave Richardson, DRS increased the frequency with which umpires awarded lbw decisions.
 In a 2012 interview, he said: "Umpires may have realised that if they give someone out and DRS shows it was not out, then their decision can be rectified.
-So they might, I suppose, have the courage of their convictions a bit more and take a less conservative approach to giving the batsman out.
+So they might, I suppose, have the courage of their convictions a bit more and take a less conservative approach to giving the batter out.
 I think if we're totally honest, DRS has affected the game slightly more than we thought it would."